j-worr/how_to/slack_aws_ec2_discovered_alert.md

+## Send alert to Slack on EC2 instance creation

         1. Make sure AWS Config is recording
 		a.
 AWS Config > Settings
 		b.
 Recording = on
 		c.
 General Settings > Resource types to record: EC2 Instance